ic3-software/ic3-reporting-api/doc/plugin/Overview.md

 ## icCube Dashboards Plugin Dev.
 Kit

 The icCube Dashboards application depends on plugins to add custom theme, widgets, data transformations, etc...
-A plugin is a Webpack module that is loaded at runtime using the **Webpack Module Federation** mechanism.
+A plugin is a Webpack module that is loaded by the Dashboards application at runtime using the **Webpack Module Federation** mechanism.
+Refer to this [page](./Develop.md) for more details.

 The plugin dev. kit is available in Typescript.